williamouyang/okta.github.io/_source/docs/api/getting_started/okta_expression_lang.md

 ## Overview

-Expressions allow you to reference, transform, and combine attributes before you store them on a user profile or before passing them to an application for authentication or provisioning.
+Expressions allow you to reference, transform and combine attributes before you store them on a user profile or before passing them to an application for authentication or provisioning.
 For example, you might use a custom expression to create a username by stripping @company.com from an email address.
 Or you might combine `firstName` and `lastName` attributes into a single `displayName` attribute.

 This document details the features and syntax of Okta's Expression Language which can be used throughout the Okta Admin Console and API.
 This document will be updated over time as new capabilities are added to the language.
 Okta's expression language is based on [SpEL](http://docs.spring.io/spring/docs/3.0.x/reference/expressions.html) and uses a subset of functionalities offered by SpEL.